Computing Resources

 The section describes configuration of computing resources.

-In the Resource tab, the Resource Type section is used to select the type of resource.
-The resource types are categorized into High Performance Computing (HPC) and Elastic Compute Service (ECS).
+The Cloud resource types are categorized into High Performance Computing (HPC) and Elastic Compute Service (ECS).
 Instances in HPC are shared resources; when multiple users select the same instance for simulation, the instance allocates computing power to users as needed.
 The ECS services enable ready-to-use and elastic scaling of computing resources.
 Instances in ECS service are dedicated, allowing users' simulation tasks to utilize the full computing power of the instance.

 Name Description